ctwiebe23/kera/README.md

 </div>
 ```

----
+## COLLECTION SLOTS

-Collection keys are represented as:
+Collection slots (analogous to for loops) are represented as:

 ```
 ##collection{{ body for each collection member }}
 ```

 In a collection body, the "scope" that contains available keys is not the
-original data, but rather the keys nested insided the collection key.
+original data, but rather the keys nested inside the collection key.
 This
 is easier shown than explained:

 ```